-The subject property is in conformance with Section 27-195(b)(1)(A)(iii) of the Zoning Ordinance, as it is subject to the regulations applicable to land zoned R-S and will be developed with uses permitted in the E-I-A Zone as authorized, pursuant to Section 27-515(b) and CB-22-2020 (DR-2).
+The subject property is in conformance with Section 27-195(b)(1)(A)(iii), as it is subject to the regulations applicable to land zoned R-S and will be developed with uses permitted in the E-I-A Zone, as authorized, pursuant to Section 27-515(b) and CB-22-2020 (DR-2).

 Approximately 15 acres of the overall property included in the basic plan is designated for light industrial land use.
-The I-1-zoned portion of the property is located along the southeast portion of the site between the adjacent former Safeway Distribution Center (northwest quadrant of US 301/Leeland Road) and the residentially zoned portion of the National Capital Business Park.
+The I-1-zoned portion of the property is located along the southeast portion of the site, between the adjacent former Safeway Distribution Center (northwest quadrant of US 301/Leeland Road) and the residentially zoned portion of the National Capital Business Park.

+Preliminary Plan of Subdivision (PPS) 4-20032 was approved on September 9, 2021 (PGCPB Resolution No. 2021-112), for 3.5 million square feet of warehouse/distribution, office, light industrial/manufacturing, and/or institutional uses.
+A new PPS will be required upon the approval of this basic plan amendment request in order to demonstrate conformance with all adequate public facilities requirements contained in Subtitle 24 of the Prince George's County Code.
+A traffic impact analysis was provided with the initial submittal and deemed insufficient for review.
+A revised traffic analysis was provided to the Transportation Planning Section for further review on January 14, 2022.
+Staff found that the subject site is surrounded by similar employment uses, proposed recreational facilities, and residential uses south of Leeland Road.
+Leeland Road (MC-600) is a designated major collector roadway and includes a master plan recommended shared-use path along its entire extent.
+It should be noted that the submitted SOJ indicates that the applicant is evaluating frontage improvements along Leeland Road as a two-lane open section roadway, subject to approval by the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) and the Prince George's County Department of Public Works and Transportation (DPW&T).
+Staff recommends that a 10-foot-wide shared-use path be provided along the subject site frontage of Leeland Road, unless modified by DPIE with written correspondence.
+This shared-use path would be consistent with the approved facility of the adjacent property (Specific Design Plan SDP-1705, PGCPB Resolution No. 2020-57), and can be constructed within the dedication of right-of-way that is required for a major collector roadway.
+The applicant shall provide a network of pedestrian and bikeway facilities internal to the site.
+The exact location and design of said facilities shall be evaluated with future applications.
+The future PPS, and revision to the prior approved Comprehensive Design Plan CDP-0505-01, will provide more in-depth data concerning adequacy of public facilities.

-Preliminary Plan of Subdivision (PPS) 4-06066 and Type 1 Tree Conservation Plan TCP1-10-06-01 were approved by the Prince George's County Planning Board on November 3, 2016, for the former residential subdivision (Willowbrook) proposed on the property (PGCPB Resolution No. 07-43).
-A new PPS will be submitted in the future for the warehouse/distribution, office, light industrial/manufacturing, and/or institutional uses proposed with the subject basic plan amendment, in order to demonstrate conformance with all adequate public facilities requirements contained in Subtitle 24 of the Prince George's County Code.
-Further, the applicant has included a traffic impact analysis as part of their SOJ that clearly demonstrates that all transportation facilities, either existing and/or proposed to be constructed by the applicant, which will be adequate to carry the anticipated traffic generated by the proposed development.
-The future PPS and revision to the prior approved Comprehensive Design Plan CDP-0505 will provide more in-depth data concerning adequacy of public facilities.
-Master plan analysis is contained in the Community Planning Division's referral dated February 4, 2021 (McCray to Sievers), which finds that pursuant to Section 27-195(b)(1)(A)(iii), the proposed basic plan conforms to the approved CB-22-2020 and Section 27 195(b)(1)(A)(iii), the regulations applicable to land zoned R-S and developed with uses permitted in the E-I-A Zone as authorized, pursuant to Section 27-515(b) of this Code.
+Master plan analysis is contained in the Community Planning Division's referral dated January 10, 2022 (McCray to Sievers), which finds that pursuant to Section 27-195(b)(1)(A)(iii), the proposed basic plan conforms to the approved CB-22-2020 and Section 27-195(b)(1)(A)(iii), the regulations applicable to land zoned R-S and developed with uses permitted in the E-I-A Zone as authorized, pursuant to Section 27-515(b).